Air battle over the city in a painting by a Chinese artist

-Our fighter aircraft in China, which consisted of the then-modern I-16 and I-15bis aircraft, had the hardest share of the war.
+Our fighter aviation in China, which consisted of the then-modern I-16 and I-15bis aircraft, the hardest part of the war fell.
 Aircraft from the first hours of arrival at the front airfields entered into an unequal battle with superior enemy forces.
 Having lost their commander, V. Kurdyumov, the first group entered the battle on November 21, 1937.
-In a battle with 20 Japanese, 7 of our I-16s over Nanjing were shot down without loss by 3 Japanese aircraft (2 I-96 fighters and 1 bomber).
+In a battle with 20 Japanese, 7 of our I-16s over Nanking were shot down without loss by 3 Japanese aircraft (2 I-96 fighters and 1 bomber).
 The next day, a group of G.M.
 Prokofieva won her first victory in the battle of our six I-16s against six I-96s.
 On November 24, 1937, six I-96s, accompanying a group of eight bombers, were damaged by three of the six intercepting I-16s, and the Japanese themselves won two victories.

 From the memoirs of Colonel Aviation D.A.
 Kudymova:

 The Japanese hung over the city without a break ...
 They made five to six flights a day.
 We took off in groups of five or six aircraft against 50 enemy bombers and 20-30 fighters ...
 We were saved only by arrogance, resourcefulness and complete confusion in the sky, which was densely packed with enemy aircraft, in a hurry to drop their bombs on the city and clear the way for a new armada of bombers ...